antonbarty/cheetah-2017/README.md

 ### Building and Installing

-Now that you have cmake we can start the build:
+Now that you have cmake and giraffe we can start the build:

 - If you're on psexport, make sure to log into one of the psana computers (it's not possible to compile anymore on psexport):